-Google launches 'India Ki Udaan' to mark 75th anniversary of independence - ExBulletin
+Google Launches 'India Ki Udaan' to Mark 75th Anniversary of Independence - ExBulletin

 It was officially unveiled at a spectacular event here on Friday at the Sundar Nursery, in the presence of Union Culture and Tourism Minister G Kishan Reddy and senior officials from the Ministry of Culture and Google.

-As part of national celebrations to mark the 75th anniversary of independence, Google has also announced cooperation with the Ministry of Culture for its ‘Azadi Ka Amrit Mahotsav’ program,” the software giant said in a statement.
+As part of the nationwide celebrations to mark the 75th anniversary of independence, Google has also announced cooperation with the Ministry of Culture for its ‘Azadi Ka Amrit Mahotsav’ program,” the software giant said in a statement.

-We also announced that the popular Doodle4Google competition for 2022, themed “In the next 25 years, my India will be…” is now open for students in classes 1-10 to enter.
+We also announced that the popular Doodle4Google competition for 2022 with the theme “In the next 25 years, my India will…” is now open for students in classes 1-10 to enter.

-“Winners of this year’s Doodle4Google will be awarded a Rs 5 lakh college scholarship, Rs 2 lakh technology package to a school or non-profit organization with their work featured on the Google homepage in India on November 14th.
-Recognized, Google hardware and fun Google collections, with 4 group winners and 15 finalists also winning exciting prizes.
+“The winner of this year’s Doodle4Google will be awarded a $5 million college scholarship, a $20 million technology package for schools or non-profits, a meritorious Google hardware and a fun Google collection, with four group winners and 15 finalists also winning exciting prizes.”

 Reddy inspired the Google team to create a special doodle about “Har Ghar Tiranga”.
 This encourages employees and others to actively participate in the campaign.